kovpack/bh/README.md

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed as:
+Package is [available in Hex](https://hex.pm/packages/bh) and can be installed
+as:

 - Add `:bh` to your list of dependencies in `mix.exs`: